View Search Results

 Provides a drop-in center for individuals with mental illnesses.
 Activities and services include: - Assistance with paperwork related to benefits (SSI, food support, employment applications) - Family education - Outreach and linkage to other programs and agencies - Peer support services - Recreational activities - Resources for housing programs - Supportive counseling - Social and recreational activities

 Community Support Program (CSP) helps people to maintain functioning in their homes or community.
 Services are provided individually or in groups by one of the following staff: mental health practitioner, mental health worker, or certified peer specialist.
-Peer mentoring services provides help with problem-solving, goal setting, social skills, community integration; peer mentors can provide feedback, advocacy, support and role modeling.
+Peer mentoring services provides help with problem-solving, goal setting, social skills, and community integration; peer mentors can provide feedback, advocacy, support, and role modeling.
 Services available 1:1 or in a group setting.
 Services are provided by a person who has a lived experience with a mental health diagnosis.
 Peer Mentoring is offered through the CSP in Big Stone, Chippewa, Kandiyohi, Lac qui Parle, and Swift counties.

 Provides supportive services for youth and their families with complex mental health needs by focusing on their strengths and support system including a team-based care coordination process that honors and builds on family culture.
 Wraparound Care Coordinators are trained Children's Targeted Mental Health Case Managers and certified as Wraparound providers.
 They help families develop their plan, build their team of informal and formal supports, and facilitate the process.
 Certified Family Peer Specialists provide support to families encountering children's mental health challenges and partner with Care Coordinators to support families.